"Sheldon Whitehouse [got] a secret closed-door briefing, warning of the [2008 economic] crash."

 People's Majority on Tuesday, October 30th, 2012 in a TV commercial

-Super PAC People's Majority says U.S. Sen. Sheldon Whitehouse benefited from a secret briefing warning of the 2008 economic collapse
+People's Majority: Sheldon Whitehouse got a secret briefing warning of the 2008 economic collapse

 A lot of people were hit hard by the 2008 economic collapse and its aftermath.
 U.S. Senator Sheldon Whitehouse is being accused in a recent television commercial of using insider information to avoid financial losses.